Monarto, South Australia: Structure of the project

 The main purpose of the "new cities programme" was to facilitate decentralised policy in regional and urban planning and, by that, alleviate some of the problems of rapidly growing cities.
 In the beginning there was some opposition about including the Monarto project in the programme.
 Nevertheless, there was also a strong consensus that in order to succeed with establishing a city, it would be crucial to have a strong public sector employment base in the early phases of development.
 According to the Monarto development commission, Monarto was going to develop into a small city after years of working as a large country town.
 This attitude would come to affect planning over the area, as the commission wanted to find a balance between the natural features of the site, its built-form and infrastructure.

 Small-scale scenarios, such as the city centre would have public spaces as a key feature, with adjacent buildings as complement.
 On a broad citywide scale, key landscape features would form the basis of park lands articulating built-up areas.

 Dunstan, on the other hand, had his own vision of the project.
 According to him Monarto was going to become "a new vision of Australian city" and was going to showcase best practice in social planning and family convenience.
 The town would not contain any dilapidated housing estates or standard housing.
 Instead it would contain palatial town-houses and other houses that were made for civil servants.
-The inner center would provide only leisurely cycle paths since the town should be small but beautiful, a "virgin city".
+The inner centre would provide only leisurely cycle paths since the town should be small but beautiful, a "virgin city".
 To secure the economy, three industrial areas with focusing on light industry were to be established.
 The goal was to spread South Australia's industrial base around the state.